East Otis, Massachusetts: Demographics

 As of the census of 2000, there were 572 people and 993 households residing in East Otis.
 Its racial makeup was 561 White, one African American, and two of the population were Hispanic or Latino of any race.

 The average household size was 2.56.

 The median income for a household in East Otis was $46528, and the median income for a family was $139300.

-Notable sites
+Notable site

 Most of Otis Reservoir is located within the limits of East Otis.